 The decision to go with Datacom’s event tracking system, Tempo, and Biarri’s optimisation technology was confirmed.
 Genesis and Datacom worked seamlessly together, using agile principles to ensure the solution was launched ahead of winter, 2020.
 The priorities were getting Genesis’ drivers up to speed using the change curve model and to improve customers’ initial experience, with the backend platform change to come in October.

-The new system launched in March, the same time as the COVID-19 lockdown began.
+The new system launched in March, the same time as the COVID-19 New Zealand lockdown began.
 That’s when Cameron realised Tempo gave Genesis other unexpected benefits.

 “We knew that if we had to temporarily close a depot in response to the COVID-19 pandemic, we would have to move our team to another site, which would likely mean customer delays.
 If that occurred, we knew we’d want to prioritise deliveries to our vulnerable customers.
 Our challenge was to ring-fence which orders were vulnerable so Tempo could prioritise them.”